GraceMolina/Business-Statistics-and-Analysis/README.md

-# Data-Descriptors-and-Their-Application-in-Business-Decisions
-Data analysis in Excel for informed business decisions.
+# Data descriptors and their application in Business Decisions
+This repository contains the following files:
+* Excel file with formulas to calculate data descriptors related to customer order information.